mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v2.rst

 will remain in the original position.
 Note that when :literal:`ProcessingInstructions` is not set, its value is inferred from other properties, depending on the value of :literal:`AnalysisMode`:

-* If :literal:`AnalysisMode = PointDetectorAnalaysis` the algorithm will search for :literal:`PointDetectorStart` and :literal:`PointDetectorStep` in the parameter file, and :literal:`ProcessingInstructions` will be set to :literal:`PointDetectorStart:PointDetectorEnd`.
+* If :literal:`AnalysisMode = PointDetectorAnalaysis` the algorithm will search for :literal:`PointDetectorStart` and :literal:`PointDetectorStop` in the parameter file, and :literal:`ProcessingInstructions` will be set to :literal:`PointDetectorStart:PointDetectorEnd`.
 * If :literal:`AnalysisMode = MultiDetectorAnalaysis` the algorithm will search for :literal:`MultiDetectorStart` in the parameter file and all of the spectra from this value onwards will be used.

 Note that ProcessingInstructions are workspace indices, not detector IDs.
 The first few workspaces may correspond